SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 kops rolling-update cluster --yes
 ```

-#### 2. Disable the `kubelet.serviceMonitor.https` flag in the Prometheus operator
+#### 2. Disable the `kubelet.serviceMonitor.https` flag in Kube Prometheus Stack

 The goal is to set the flag `kubelet.serviceMonitor.https=false` when deploying the prometheus operator.

-Add the following lines to the `prometheus-operator` section of your `values.yaml` file:
+Add the following lines to the `kube-prometheus-stack` section of your `values.yaml` file:

 ```
-prometheus-operator:
+kube-prometheus-stack:
   ...
   kubelet:
     serviceMonitor: